 The common thread that runs through all of these experiences is my love of working with smart, caring people who find themselves feeling stuck in some way.
 My gift is to offer a judgment-free, empowering space to nurture your internal spark and clear a path to your goals.
 Because of my decades-long obsession with figuring out what makes people change, I’ve also accumulated an arsenal of resources, exercises, and tools to support you on your journey.

 I’m available on weekdays from noon to 8:00 p.m.
 Eastern Time.
-Coaching can happen by phone, over Skype, or in person at my office in Rockville, MD.
-Please note: in-person sessions at your office or another location in the Washington, DC, metro may include an extra travel fee, depending on location.
+Coaching can happen by phone, over video call (Zoom or Skype), or in person in Silver Spring, MD.

 All engagements begin with a complimentary 45-minute discovery session and online intake form, and end with a complimentary 30-minute closure session.